maplibre/maputnik/README.md

 Mapital is [licensed under MIT](LICENSE) and is Copyright (c) Lukas Martinelli and contributors.

-**Disclaimer** This project is *not affiliated* with Mapbox or Mapbox Studio.
+**Disclaimer** This project is not affiliated with Mapbox or Mapbox Studio.
 It is a free independent style editor for the open source technology in the Mapbox GL ecosystem.
 As contributor please take extra care of not violating any Mapbox trademarks.
-Do not get inspired by Mapbox Studio and make our own decisions for a good style editor in order to avoid future [copyright problems like in OSM2VectorTiles](https://github.com/osm2vectortiles/osm2vectortiles/issues/387).
+Do not get inspired by Mapbox Studio and make your own decisions for a good style editor in order to avoid future [copyright problems like in OSM2VectorTiles](https://github.com/osm2vectortiles/osm2vectortiles/issues/387).